ElliottZhen/FIST/README.md

 # FISTrack

-### FIST has been submitted to a journal for peer review.
-Once the paper is accepted, our code will be open-sourced.
+This work has been accepted by the Pattern Recognition.
+We are in the process of organizing and optimizing the source code and they will be open sourced soon.

 Raw Results in Google Cloud Drive:[[Raw Results](https://drive.google.com/drive/folders/1lGZKFUZoNLsV6Rr0U9gnaXV_RNrPD0_u)]